-Lionel Messi steals the show on his 700th Barcelona appearance
+Lionel Messi steals the show in his 700th Barcelona appearance

 The lethal strike duo now have 800 goals between them for Barcelona.

-The goal was made even more special too by the fact it was the 34th different European opposition Messi had scored against -- a Champions League record.
+The goal was made even more special, too, by the fact it was the 34th different European opposition Messi had scored against -- a Champions League record.

 And Messi was far from done.